Program Description

 Schedule

 Detailed information, agenda, and logistical information will be released at a later date.
 The workshop will held at CIERA, Northwestern University’s Center for Interdisciplinary Exploration and Research in Astrophysics, and virtually over Zoom.
 Structured activities will occur from 9am-noon (CDT) each day.
 The rest of the time is unstructured and participants can work on their packages for their group projects at their own pace.
+In the afternoons (CDT), we are also offering optional special topics, but these are not required.
 Topics covered each day are as follows:

 Mon.
 Day 1 Tue.
 Day 2 Wed.
 Day 3 Thu.
 Day 4 Fri.
 Day 5